How to SORN a car

 What happens if I don’t register with a SORN but cancel my insurance and car tax?

 If you don’t declare your car off road with a SORN you must tax and insure your car or risk an automatic fine of £80.
 If you do declare your vehicle off road but subsequently drive it you could be prosecuted and fined up to £2,500 for the offence, the only exception to this is if you are driving the car to or from an MOT test.
+Please note, if you do not have valid car insurance, you are not legally allowed to drive your vehicle.
 Failure to pay any fines issued could result in your car being clamped or crushed and your details being passed on to a debt collection agency.

 Tax your car, this will declare the car back on the road and invalidate the SORN notice.